 Dordt's innovative "four plus three" pre-architecture program can be the first step to a master of architecture degree and a career as a licensed architect.
 Our pre-architecture program can help you get your graduate degree in an additional three years, though some programs may require four.

-For more information about pre-architecture at Dordt College, please contact Professor David Versluis (David.Versluis@dordt.edu) or the Dordt College admissions office at 1-800-343-6738 (option 1).
+For more information about pre-architecture at Dordt University, please contact Professor David Versluis (David.Versluis@dordt.edu) or the Dordt University admissions office at 1-800-343-6738 (option 1).